-Governing Law: The Notes and the Trust Deed and any non-contractual specified in the applicable Pricing Supplement.
+Governing Law: The Notes and the Trust Deed and any non-contractual obligations arising out of or in connection with the Notes and the specified in the applicable Pricing Supplement.

 Trust Deed are governed by English law.

 Rating: Notes issued under the Programme may be rated, or unrated, as time by the assigning rating agency.